-Often the evaluation and measurement might be quite challenging, especially in the case of applying novel technologies which are not thoroughly understood yet, or aiming to facilitate complex processes such as innovation and product development, which in addition to their complexity involve long time periods between the investment decision and its actual impacts.
+Often the evaluation and measurement of benefits might be quite challenging, especially in the case of applying novel technologies which are not thoroughly understood yet, or aiming to facilitate complex processes such as innovation and product development, which in addition to their complexity involve long time periods between the investment decision and its actual impacts.
 The above types of challenges cannot, still, justify not evaluating or measuring the impacts of social media efforts.
-Sometimes the task might, however, require even novel approaches and ways to measure and evaluate the impacts, as seems to be the way with social media [34].
+Sometimes the task might, however, require even novel approaches and ways to measure and evaluate the impacts, as seems to be the way with social media [27].

-Evaluation of social media benefits can be done at different levels: process, output and outcome [11][54].
-Process measures evaluate the effectiveness of the transfer of inputs to outputs, e.g. % products developed on time and turn-around time for support requests [57].
-Outputs are the results or deliverables of the process, for example number of new members that have joined a

-LinkedIn Group can be an output of social marketing process [34][36].
-Outcomes can be divided into financial outcomes and non-financial outcomes [10].
-Financial outcomes are ultimately either increased revenue or cost reductions, that can be measured for example by revenue premium of brand equity, increases in the sales value, decreases in the technology costs, savings in the costs of customer support services, cost reduction from reduced input from employees, decreased cost impression by leveraging social media channels [2][51][35][31][10].
-Non-financial outcomes are everything else, for example three times increase in brand mentions, 37 % increase in positive sentiment, more than 50 % customers interacting with each other [51][56][10].
-Even though the traditional ROI- type of measures are strived for, e.g. traditional marketing metrics with narrowly defined ROI tend to lead to social media campaigns that maximize short-term benefits for the brand (or the manager!), without worrying too much about customer motivations and the long term.
+Evaluation of social media benefits can be done at different levels: process, output and outcome [8, 52].
+Process measures evaluate the effectiveness of the transfer of inputs to outputs, e.g. % products developed on time and turn-around time for support requests [56].
+Outputs are the results or deliverables of the process [15], for example number of new product ideas that have been submitted by customers.
+Outcomes can be divided into financial outcomes and non-financial outcomes [7].
+Financial outcomes are ultimately either increased revenue or cost reductions, that can be measured for example by decreases in the technology costs, and savings in the costs of customer support services [7, 25, 28, 48].
+Non-financial outcomes are everything else, for example, more than 50 % customers interacting with each other [7, 48, 53].

-Regarding innovation, perhaps due to the complexity of the issue, as well as the fragmented and various approaches proposed, many organizations tend to focus only on the measurement of innovation inputs and outputs in terms of spend, speed to market and numbers of new products, and ignore the processes inbetween [18][1].
+Regarding innovation, perhaps due to the complexity of the issue, as well as the fragmented and various approaches proposed, many organizations tend to focus only on the measurement of innovation inputs and outputs in terms of spend, speed to market and numbers of new products, and ignore the processes in-between [1, 13].
 In addition, Adams et al. [1] make a point that there is an over-reliance on financial measures rather than process measures, a similar reliance on for instance codified knowledge such as patents to the exclusion of more intangible measures such as tacit knowledge, and furthermore, an over-reliance on quantitative or dichotomous yes/no measures instead of measuring the quality of actions and results.